adidev-c/tournament-score/README.md

 ## What Is This
 My village was conducting a football tournament.
 So i decided to make a real time score updating system for it.
 It was a fun project to develop my skills.
 It was my **first project** in web btw .
-I cant afford to buy a server or something to make this project available to public 😅.
+I cant afford a server or something to make this project available to public 😅.

 So i choosed Google-Firebase 🔥

-Actually i love backend coding but i cant do it in this situation
+Actually i love backend coding but i can't do it in this situation

 ## About The Project
 This website has no backend , all the processing and database managements are done in frontend.